KennethTBarrett/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+- A hash function is a function that maps keys to values.
+The values returned by hash functions are used to index a table of a fixed size, known as a hash table.
+This index is calculated by the hash function with the key as our input % the capacity of our hashtable.

 2. Collision resolution

+- When two items are hashed to the same position, we have to have a method to place the second item in our hash table.
+This is known as collission resolution.
+The method used this week is known as `separate chaining` (with LinkedLists).

 3. Performance of basic hash table operations
 4. Load factor
 5. Automatic resizing